dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * alg: "String"

-    The string value of alg SHOULD be "RSA1_5".
+    The string value of alg SHOULD be "RSA-OAEP".

 # IANA Considerations